Sidney Wortley Montagu: Political career

 Wortley Montagu's political interest was based on his family's influence in the Midlands.
 He was returned as Member of Parliament for Huntingdon after a contested election in February 1679.
 He was nominated to the committee of elections and privileges in the first Exclusion Parliament, but made no speeches and was absent from the division on the exclusion bill.
-He was Commissioner for assessment for Huntingdonshire and Huntingdon from 1679 to 1680.
+He was commissioner for assessment for Huntingdonshire and Huntingdon from 1679 to 1680.
 At the general election of August 1679, he was returned for Huntingdon again but was inactive in the second Exclusion Parliament.

 He was appointed Deputy Lieutenant for West Riding for a year in 1680.
 He was returned again in February 1681 and was again appointed to the elections committee in the third exclusion parliament.
 After a brief canvass in Huntingdon in 1685, he abandoned the contest at the March 1685 general election.

 Wortley Montagu initially disapproved of the landing of William of Orange, but on reports of desertion from James's army, he took a prominent part in the Revolution.
 He occupied Sheffield with the West Riding militia, and was the second to sign the Yorkshire petition for a free Parliament.
 He was again returned for Huntingdon at the general election of January 1689 to the Convention, and was again appointed only to the elections committee.
 He supported the disabling clause in the bill to restore corporations.
 His wife turned Roman Catholic and went abroad.
-He was allowed to bring in a bill for a competent maintenance for their children, in case his wife survived him, which received the royal assent before the dissolution.
+He was allowed to bring in a bill for a competent maintenance for their children, in case his wife survived him, which received royal assent as the Wortley Estate (Children's Maintenance) Act 1688 (1 Will. & Mar.
+Sess.
+2. c.
+4 Pr) before the dissolution.

 He was appointed Deputy Lieutenant for West Riding again in October 1688, and held the position for the rest of his life.
-He was also appointed a Justice of the Peace for Nothamptonshire and was appointed Commissioner for assessment for Huntingdonshire, Northamptonshire and West Riding of Yorkshire from 1689 to 1690.
+He was also appointed a justice of the peace for Northamptonshire and was appointed Commissioner for assessment for Huntingdonshire, Northamptonshire and West Riding of Yorkshire from 1689 to 1690.